prioritizr/prioritizr/docs/articles/publication_record.md

 - Wen W, Lee JR, Shaw JD, and Wilson KA (2026) Comprehensive and representative conservation planning for biodiversity of ice‐free Antarctica. *Conservation Biology*, **In press**: e70352.
+- Wen X, Smith PA, and Bennett JR (2026) Cost‐effectiveness of temporarily conserved areas: A case study of breeding birds in Southern Ontario, Canada. *Conservation Science and Practice*, **In press**: e70415.

 ### 2025